NutriTeam/Nutri_Score/algo.md

 On the basis of the quantities of nutritional values provided by the previous algorithm and the daily recommendations defined by the Swiss Society of Nutrition (SSN), one can indicate to users where they stand in their nutrition.
 The main weaknesses and advantages of the user's diet can be clearly outlined and this information can provide interesting insights to the user about how to improve his diet.
 The neutral and factual result delivered to him also tries to avoid taking a moralizing tone, which can often be counter-productive.

 ## Healthier products
 Finally, to improve the diet of our user, an algorithm was developped in order to offer products with a better score than the ones actually consumed.
 To this extend, the score and grade of each product contained in the database were computed beforehand.
-This results in a very small pressure on the memory (only 30 Mb) but in great improvement in terms of computation time, which is a good compromise and allows a higher reactivity.
+This results is a very small pressure on the memory (only 30 Mb) but in great improvement in terms of computation time, which is a good compromise and allows a higher reactivity.

 ![png](./image/grade_proportion.png)